-This paper introduces MetaResonance, the first-of-its-kind fully reconfigurable surface for wireless power transfer system.
-We explain the theory, conduct extensive simulations and experimental results, as well as demonstrate practical use-cases involving consumer electronics and medical device charging.
-The MetaResonance surface is capable of creating customizable power patterns with fine granularity by reshaping the power distribution over the layer of transmitter coils.
-Results demonstrate highly tuned wireless power patterns are possible with different and controllable configurations of the meta-resonance layer.
-In addition, results show that the meta-resonance layer addresses the concerns of human safety, while increasing the end-to-end power transfer efficiency up to 92.8%.
+This article introduced MetaResonance, the first-of-its-kind fully reconfigurable surface for wireless power transfer system.
+We explained the theory, conducted extensive simulations and experimental results, as well as demonstrated practical use-cases involving consumer electronics and medical device charging.
+The MetaResonance surface was capable of creating customizable power patterns with fine granularity by reshaping the power distribution over the layer of transmitter coils.
+Results demonstrated that highly tuned wireless power patterns were possible with different and controllable configurations of the meta-resonance layer.
+In addition, results showed that the meta-resonance layer addressed the concerns of human safety, while increasing the end-to-end power transfer efficiency up to 92.8%.